 Apart from Daura Suruwal, Nepali men wear various traditional clothing in everyday life and on special occasions.
 A “lungi,” a “dhoti,” and a “taplan” are the other three Nepalese traditional clothing.
 Taplan is a formal attire consisting of a long shirt, tight-fitting pants, a topi, and a waistcoat used on special occasions.

-Nepalese traditional clothing lungi and dhoti have a lot in common.
-A large rectangular piece of fabric is wrapped around a man's hips; however, the cloth is tied at the waist with a dhoti, while the ends of the cloth are sewed together with a lungi.
+Nepalese traditional clothing, lungi, and dhoti, have a lot in common.
+A large rectangular piece of fabric is wrapped around a man’s hips; however, the cloth is tied at the waist with a dhoti, while the ends are sewn together with a lungi.

 Join the Ling app to begin studying Nepali with Nepalese people and discover more about Nepal and Nepali.
 Read blog pages on Nepali question words, Nepali alphabet, and spelling, and get started learning Nepali right away.